Segovia, Spain

 On the Plateau of the Old Catile, at the foot of the Sierra Guadarrama, Segovia occupies a steep promontory at the confluence of the Eresma and the Clamores Rivers.

-• In 1088, after a period of Arab rule, Segovia was reconquered by King Alfonso VI.
+• In 1088, after a period of Arab rule, Segovia was repopulated by King Alfonso VI.
 This led to a period of political and economic prosperity.

 • In the 16th century, Segovia experienced a major industrial growth.
-It became known for the fabrication of cloth, an industry that was introduced by the Moors.
+It became known for the fabrication of cloth.

 Contact